WKY: Country music

-WKY changed its format to country music in the early 1980s, shortly after station owner Edward Gaylord purchased Nashville radio powerhouse WSM and the Grand Ole Opry.
+WKY changed its format to country music on May 25, 1984, shortly after station owner Edward Gaylord purchased Nashville radio powerhouse WSM and the Grand Ole Opry.
 WKY simulcasted live Grand Ole Opry broadcasts from WSM for a short time.

 Easy listening

 WKY dropped its country format to become an easy listening station on June 30, 1990, shortly after longtime FM easy listening station KKNG moved to Soft Adult Contemporary music.
 Bus benches throughout Oklahoma City had the purple and white logo declaring "Easy Listening is back, 930 WKY."

 Although it took a bit of time to grow the format, within a year, WKY had beaten KKNG in the ratings.
 As a result, KKNG shifted to Mainstream AC and rebranded as "Mix 92.5," which barely lasted a year.

 Ironically, WKY's taking stewardship of the easy listening format ended up helping former rival KOMA, as its oldies format took over the 92.5 frequency in the summer of 1992.
-Despite getting high ratings, the easy listening format on WKY had trouble getting advertisers to buy in.
+Despite getting high ratings, WKY had trouble getting advertisers to buy in.

 Talk radio

 WKY switched to a talk radio format in 1994.
 In the process of flipping, it hired back many of the news staff it let go when it became an easy listening station in 1990.

 The station stumbled out of the starting gate and struggled to compete against Clear Channel Communications' KTOK.
-KTOK already has the top names in syndicated conservative talk on its schedule, including Rush Limbaugh and Sean Hannity.
+KTOK already had the top names in syndicated conservative talk on its schedule, including Rush Limbaugh and Sean Hannity.
 Often, WKY had to choose lesser national talk hosts to compete with KTOK for ratings.
 In its first year, WKY failed to cover its operational costs.
 In 1995, OPUBCO turned over operation of WKY to Clear Channel, who operated the station through a local marketing agreement (LMA) after several continued months of operating in the red.

 Finally, in 2002, OPUBCO sold the station to Citadel Broadcasting after 74 years of ownership.
 WKY, along with WSM-AM-FM in Nashville, had been the last vestiges of the once-vast Gaylord broadcasting empire, which at its height included eight radio stations and seven television stations.

 From 1994 to 2002, WKY was a talk station.
 It flirted with an all-sports format, with two local sports talk shows in the drive time periods.
 "SuperTalk 930 WKY" was launched in March 2003.
 The format featured local-oriented talk shows throughout the day with some syndicated talk during the evening and weekend.